tanmay958/VoxCode/README.md

 ### **Step 4: Test the Extension** 🧪
 1. Open the `demo.js` file in the new VSCode window
-2. Select the `calculateTotal` function
+2. Select the age verification logic (lines 4-16)
 3. Right-click and try all features:
    - **"Explain Selected Code with Voice"**
    - **"Ask Question About Code"**